teberhardt/cards-over-lan/README.md

 ## Legal

-LAN Against Humanity is a clone of Cards Against Humanity.
+Cards Over LAN is a clone of Cards Against Humanity.
 The original game, available at [cardsagainsthumanity.com](https://cardsagainsthumanity.com), is available under a [CC BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/2.0/).
 This project is in no way endorsed or sponsored by Cards Against Humanity.

 For project license information, see [LICENSE](LICENSE).